Poison Ivy (1992 film): Plot

-Soon after, as both of Sylvie's parents enjoy Ivy's company, they practically allow Ivy to move in.
-Ivy and Sylvie share clothes and sleep in the same bed.
+Soon after, as both of Sylvie's parents enjoy Ivy's company, Ivy practically moves in.
+The girls share clothes and Sylvie's bed.
 As they have similar figures, Georgie lends Ivy some of her clothes.
+However, Ivy begins to shown signs of psychopathy, including continued inappropriate flirtations with Darryl and socially manipulating Sylvie into getting a permanent tattoo.
+Ivy also deduces that Sylvie lied about her suicide attempt and Darryl not being her biological father.